-In the following article, we’re going to dabble in some basic music theory for guitarists and explain the relationship between chords, and how to establish what chords go together.
+In the following article, we’re going to dabble in some basic guitar theory, analyze common chord progressions and explain the relationship between chords, and how to establish which chords work well together.
 So, if you are currently using trial and error to find chords to add to your song ideas, stay tuned!
-This should really help you.
+This should really help.

-All music has a key, and all keys a corresponding major scale.
-The notes included in the major scale are the same as the root notes of the chords within that key.
-Determining the ‘quality of the chord e.g. major, minor, diminished, etc. is done by stacking thirds (moving up three scale degrees) above the root note, and then identifying the intervals between the root and other notes included in the chord.
+All music has a key, and all keys have a corresponding scale.
+The notes included in the major scale, for example, are the same as the root notes of the chords within that key.
+Determining the ‘quality of each chord’ e.g. major, minor, diminished, etc. depends on the chord scale.
+For example, major keys are ordered in the following way: major, minor, minor, major, major, minor, and diminished.

-While the explanation above will help you determine the chords within a specific key, allowing you to play chords that are ‘in key’ there’s plenty more to understanding how chords work together.
+While the explanation above will help you determine the chords within a specific key, allowing you to play chords that are ‘in key’ there’s plenty more to understanding how and why specific chords work well together.

 And, while many guitarists might be turned off by music theory in favor of ‘feel’.
-The two can exist in perfect harmony (pun intended).
+The two can exist in, dare I say it, perfect harmony.

 Chords that go together: keys and chords